reduxjs/redux/docs/advanced/UsageWithReactRouter.md

 `params` property is an object with every param specified in the url. *e.g : `params` will be equal to `{ filter: 'completed' }` if we are navigating to `localhost:3000/completed`.
 We can now read the URL from `<App />`.*

-Note that we are using [ES6 destructuring](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment) on the properties to pass in `params` to `<VisibleTodoList/>`.
+Note that we are using [ES6 destructuring](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment) on the properties to pass in `params` to `<VisibleTodoList />`.

 #### `components/App.js`
 ```js